 Contrary to what many people think, independent filmmaking is not associated with how much a film cost, what actors star in it, or what director is at the helm.
 Indie films are screened at more than just film festivals, art house theatres, indie film channels, or online outlets.
 These films are actually designed for more than those who watch PBS on a daily basis.
 They have mass appeal, even if most don’t realize it.

-An independent film is any motion picture produced with at least 51% of its funding coming from sources (companies and/or individuals) other than the U.S. major studios (20th Century Fox, Warner Brothers, Disney, Paramount, Columbia/Sony, Universal).
+An independent film (indie film) is any motion picture produced with at least 51% of its funding coming from sources (companies and/or individuals) other than the U.S. major studios (20th Century Fox, Warner Brothers, Disney, Paramount, Columbia/Sony, Universal).
 An Independent film typically has an independent company attached as a film financier, production company, foreign distribution sales agent, and/or domestic theatrical distributor.
 Independent films range from small alternative films like A Quiet Place, Moonlight, BlacKkKlansman or Get Out to big-budget features such as Annihilation, The Hunger Games and 12 Years a Slave.
 (The Independent Film & Television Alliance (IFTA)

 How big are the independents?